codatio/codat-docs/docs/lending/functions/data-upload.md

 Use the [End upload session](/lending-api#/operations/end-bank-statement-upload-session) to indicate that you want to finalize the bank statement upload process.
 Include `Cancel` in the request body to cancel the processing of the dataset or `Process` to trigger the ingestion and enrichment of the data.

-You can check the progress by calling the [Get pull operation](/lending-api#/operations/get-pull-operation) endpoint.
-Once complete, pull the resulting categorized bank statement using the [Get categorized bank statement](/lending-api#/operations/get-categorized-bank-statement) endpoint.
+You can check the progress by calling the [Get read operation](/lending-api#/operations/get-pull-operation) endpoint.
+Once complete, read the resulting categorized bank statement using the [Get categorized bank statement](/lending-api#/operations/get-categorized-bank-statement) endpoint.

 :::tip Recap